dnav/dynlink/draft-ietf-core-dynlink.md

 ###Maximum Evaluation Period (epmax) {#epmax}

 When present, the maximum evaluation period indicates the maximum time, in seconds, the server MAY wait between two consecutive measurements of the conditions of a resource.
 When the maximum evaluation period expires after the previous measurement, the server MUST immediately perform a new measurement.
 In the absence of this parameter, the maximum evaluation period is not defined and thus not used by the server.
-The maximum evaluation period MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).
+The maximum evaluation period MUST be greater than zero and MUST be greater than the minimum evaluation period parameter (if present) otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

-If both the epmin and epmax attributes are defined, the epmax MUST be greater than epmin, otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 ## Server processing of Conditional Notification Attributes